 These were the words highlighting the changes that Eloqua has rolled out with the new 20A release.
 Prior to this, the users had two different form editors to choose from, the aforementioned “classic” design editor, and the relatively new “responsive” editor.
-Eloqua’s new responsive forms are meant to replace classic forms, a transition which has already begun.
+Eloqua’s new responsive forms are meant to replace classic forms, a transition that has already begun.
 As of now, Eloqua still allows users to edit pre-existing classic forms, but the creation of classic forms has been deprecated.
-Eventually it is believed that existing classic forms will be read-only as well.
+Eventually, it is believed that existing classic forms will be read-only as well.
 This article discusses the shortcomings of the existing methods of converting a classic form to a responsive form and highlights the steps that portQii have taken to make this transition easier.

 Frequent users of Eloqua would have been well aware of the changes coming to Eloqua forms.
-Oracle has been informing its customers of the changes and slowly putting in restrictions around classic forms to ease the transition process
+Oracle has been informing its customers of the changes and slowly putting in restrictions around classic forms to ease the transition process.

 The problem, however, lies with the transition itself.
 As per Eloqua’s recommendation, the user can make use of the ‘Save As’ and ‘Save As Template’ feature on classic forms to save them as responsive forms.
 And rightly so, the ‘Save As’ feature does default to saving a copy of the classic form as a responsive form, keeping all the original form’s fields and processing steps intact.
-By enabling this feature, Eloqua has made sure the user’s do not have to painstakingly rebuild all their existing forms in the responsive editor, but rather, they can just recreate the form with a few clicks of a button.
+By enabling this feature, Eloqua has made sure the users do not have to painstakingly rebuild all their existing forms in the responsive editor, but rather, they can just recreate the form with a few clicks of a button.
 However, given that an average Eloqua Instance can have upwards of 1000 forms, and knowing that Eloqua does not have the means to transform the forms in bulk, the users may feel like they have been pushed into a corner

 Another problem one must consider is the fact that ‘Save As’ creates a new form.
 All of the landing pages and other assets still reference the old classic form Elo does not provide an easier way of replacing the usage of the old forms with the newly created forms.
 This process of having to manually replace old classic forms with the newly created responsive forms casts a spotlight on the lack of a well-defined means of transition from one form type to another.